Last updated: July 1, 2026

 | Attractions | ¥700-1,500 (mostly free temples and parks) | ¥2,200-3,700 (2-3 paid sites/day) | ¥4,500-9,000 (premium experiences) |

-| SIM / misc / buffers | ¥700 (~$5) | ¥1,500 (~$10) | ¥2,200+ (~$15+) |
+| SIM / misc / buffer | ¥700 (~$5) | ¥1,500 (~$10) | ¥2,200+ (~$15+) |

 Budget travel: what ¥13,000-21,000/day actually buys

-A hostel dorm in Tokyo runs ¥3,500–5,000/night; a private guesthouse room in a cheaper neighborhood runs ¥6,500–8,500/night.
+A hostel dorm in Tokyo costs ¥3,500-5,000/night.
+A private guesthouse room in a cheaper neighborhood runs ¥6,500-8,500.
 Breakfast is a ¥200 onigiri and ¥150 coffee from a combini.
-Lunch is a convenience-store bento (¥500–700) or a standing ramen shop (¥700–900).
-Dinner at a gyudon chain (Yoshinoya, Sukiya) is ¥600–800 all in.
-You can hold food to ¥2,500–3,500/day without suffering.
+Lunch is a convenience-store bento (¥500-700) or a standing ramen shop (¥700-900).
+Dinner at Yoshinoya or Sukiya is ¥600-800 all in.
+You can hold food to ¥2,500-3,500/day without suffering.
 Most temples and shrines are free or under ¥600.
-The risk: this style works when you stay put.
-Every hotel move costs ¥13,000–17,000 for a Tokyo–Kyoto shinkansen alone.

 Mid-range travel: the realistic sweet spot

-A well-located business hotel in Tokyo (Shinjuku, Asakusa, Ueno area) runs ¥10,000–16,000/night for a single room.
-In Kyoto, expect ¥11,000–18,000/night near Gion or the JR station.
-You eat a sit-down ramen lunch (¥1,000–1,200), one coffee-shop afternoon break (¥600), and a proper dinner at an izakaya (¥2,500–4,000 per person including drinks).
-Daily food lands around ¥6,000–9,000.
-Japan rewards convenience: paying ¥2,000 more per night for a well-located hotel often saves ¥1,500–2,000/day in transit and taxis.
+A well-located business hotel in Tokyo (Shinjuku, Asakusa, Ueno) runs ¥10,000-16,000/night for a single.
+Kyoto runs ¥11,000-18,000/night near Gion or the JR station.
+You eat sit-down ramen at lunch (¥1,000-1,200), one coffee-shop break (¥600), and a proper izakaya dinner (¥2,500-4,000 per person including drinks).
+Daily food lands at ¥6,000-9,000.

 Premium travel: where costs compound quickly

-Food prices in detail: what things actually cost
+Food prices in detail

 | Meal type | Price range (¥) | Price range ($) | Notes |